Think Co-Op and MDF First: Why Funding Strategy Is Crucial to Channel Success – Part 1

 Co-Op advertising, or market development funds for planning purposes, comes in many different flavors.

 If you’re familiar with SproutLoud and the marketing technology solutions we offer, then you know we have a strong view on the difference between Claims-based Reimbursement funding strategies and Co-Pay.
 We’ve coined the term “SproutPay” as our Co-Pay Solution.
-You can read more about that in my article, The Billion Dollar Shift in Co-Op Marketing Spend and in our recent book, SproutPay is the New Black.
+You can read more about that in my article, The Billion Dollar Shift in Co-Op Marketing Spend, and in our recent ebook, SproutPay is the New Black.

 So rather than focus on the differences between Co-Pay and Reimbursement, both of which provide funding to Channel Partners for local execution, let’s continue the focus on exploring how lack of Co-Op funding impacts Partner sales.

 Do you offer one of the following to your Partners?